MPCS51042-W23-staff/homework-1/README.md

 The item at `grid[0][1]` has a value of `"B"`, whereas `grid[1][0]` is `"D"`.

-Open `problem2/grid.py`, implement the `get_sector` function according to the specifications provided.
+Open `problem2/grid.py`, and implement the `get_sector`` function according to the specifications provided.

 ### Problem 3

-For this problem, we're going to deal with some real world data.
+For this problem, we're going to deal with some real-world data.

-`problem3/divvy.csv` is a comma separated value (CSV) file [downloaded from Divvy](https://ride.divvybikes.com/system-data) with a 5000 ride sample of real world data on bike rides for August 2022.
-The data has been cleaned and formatted for the purposes of this homework.
+`problem3/divvy.csv` is a comma-separated value (CSV) file [downloaded from Divvy](https://ride.divvybikes.com/system-data) with a 5000-ride sample of real-world data on bike rides for August 2022.
+The data has been cleaned and formatted for this homework.
 **Note**: See [file-io.md](file-io.md) for details on how to open & read text from a file.

 We are going to implement two functions to generate reports from this data.